Master of Education (MEd), Specialist route

 - Evaluate and apply research to complex learning problems and problems of practice

 - Write and report on research using a range of academic writing genres.

 Our MEd programs are innovative, current, and practitioner-oriented programs designed to create scholars of the profession.
 Graduate Programs in Education has conceptualized and designed the MEd as a direct pathway into the professional Education Doctorate (EdD).

 Topics are offered in face-to-face, fully online and blended (combined face-to-face and online) options.
-Blended topics begin with face-to-face classes at the University of Calgary, during the first part of July, with online follow up.
+Blended topics begin with face-to-face classes at the University of Calgary, during Summer, with online follow up.
 Courses 2 (Fall), 3 (Winter), and 4 (Spring) are delivered fully online.
 Check each topic to confirm format for delivery.

-Blended topics begin with face-to-face classes at the University of Calgary, during the first part of July, with online follow up.
+Blended topics begin with face-to-face classes at the University of Calgary, during Summer, with online follow up.
 Courses 2 (Fall), 3 (Winter), and 4 (Spring) are fully online using Desire2Learn and Zoom.

 Notice re: Summer Residency 2021

-All MEd Summer 2021 classes will be moving fully online with the exception of off-campus courses in the Transformative Learning Environments Topic.
+All MEd Summer 2021 classes will be moving fully online.
 There will be no on-campus Summer Residency.